SilkRose/Pony/src/stories/diary-duet/diary-duet-meta.md

 - Anon and Pinkie have different dynamics, Anon's entries are more detail oriented, Pinkie's entries are more sporadic and emotional.
 - Anon has trouble sleeping the first night, meets spike while walking the halls, they bond.
 - Epilogue is a letter from each addressed to each other instead of to the diary.
+- Include P.S.'s in his diary written by Pinkie, with her comments on some of his entries.
+And in the epilogue it is revealed that with his letter he sent her his diary.

 #### Sequel Idea
 They stop writing in their diaries and instead write each other a letter every day.